-ICC Women’s World Cup 2022: India name squad led by Mithali Raj; Jemimah Rodrigues among absentees
+World Cup: India name squad led by Mithali Raj; Jemimah Rodrigues, Shikha Pandey among absentees

 |Hagley Oval, Christchurch

-The All-India Women’s Selection Committee also picked the squad for the one-off T20I against New Zealand scheduled to be played on 9th February, 2022.
+The All-India Women’s Selection Committee also picked the squad for the one-off T20I against New Zealand scheduled to be played on 9th February, 2022, essentially comprising players from the ODI squad, minus the retired Mithali Raj and Jhulan Goswami.

 Squad for one-off T20I: